Ange Postecoglou: Celtic

-2021–22
+2021–22: Scottish domestic double

 Postecoglou's first game was a UEFA Champions League qualifier on 20 July, drawing 1–1 against Danish Superliga club FC Midtjylland; a 2–1 loss in the second leg in Denmark led to elimination eight days later.
 He lost his first league game 2–1 away to Heart of Midlothian on 31 July.
 On 19 December 2021, Celtic won the Scottish League Cup after defeating Hibernian 2–1 at Hampden Park in the final.
 The following 2 February, a 3–0 win over rivals Rangers put Celtic to the top of the league table for the first time in the season, ending a 13-game unbeaten start for opposing manager Giovanni van Bronckhorst.
 Having not let their lead slip, the league title was sealed on 11 May with a game remaining, after a 1–1 draw at Dundee United.

 Though some sources called Postecoglou the first Australian to win a league title in Europe, he was preceded by several weeks by Anthony Limbrick, who won the Cymru Premier for The New Saints.
 He was the league Manager of the Month five times in his first season, for October 2021 and January to April 2022, while winning the PFA Scotland Manager of the Year and SFWA Manager of the Year.

-2022–23
+2022–23: Scottish domestic treble

 Celtic began the 2022–23 season with a 2–0 win against Aberdeen on 31 July at Celtic Park.
 Celtic dominated the Premiership in Postecoglou's second season, remaining on top and winning the league for a second straight season.
 On 26 February 2023, Postecoglou won his second Scottish League Cup in a row after beating rivals Rangers 2–1 in the final.
-Celtic ended the season with a record eighth domestic treble after they won the Scottish Cup at Hampden Park against Inverness Caledonian Thistle on 2 June in Postecoglou's last match in charge.
+Celtic ended the season with a record eighth domestic treble after they won the Scottish Cup at Hampden Park against Inverness Caledonian Thistle on 3 June in Postecoglou's last match in charge.

-Postecoglou was also announced as a candidate for FIFA World Coach of the Year after winning the domestic treble.
+Postecoglou was also announced as a candidate for The Best FIFA Football Coach after winning the domestic treble.